Become a Svelte and forms expert in one weekend

 Take a look at the sample chapter and TOC if you are still unsure this book is for you.

 Yes.
-Examples are targeting only Svelte compiler and don't use any framework dependent code or libraries, or have code that use browser specific globals such as the window object.
+Examples are targeting the Svelte compiler and don't use any framework dependent code or libraries, or have code that use browser specific globals such as the window object.

 Q: Will you keep the book and examples up to date with new Svelte releases?